buildkite/terraform-buildkite-elastic-ci-stack-for-aws/README.md

 # Buildkite Elastic CI Stack for AWS Terraform Module

 > [!WARNING]
-> This release has been tested, but is still in beta.
+> This release has been tested, but is still in Preview.
 If any issues are encountered, please [raise an issue](https://github.com/buildkite/terraform-buildkite-elastic-ci-stack-for-aws/issues/new/choose) or feel free to draft a Pull Request.

 > [!NOTE]
 > Prefer Cloudformation?
 See [elastic-ci-stack-for-aws](https://github.com/buildkite/elastic-ci-stack-for-aws)